 The decoration is so dense that much of it is essentially hidden from view unless you look long and hard.
 You could stare at one page forever and still continue to discover new features.
 This trait makes the Book of Kells seem mysterious, magical, and whimsical.
 You feel that you can’t ever fully understand its secrets, but what you see makes you happy and light-hearted all the same.
 The reasons for the profuse decoration in general and the symbolism behind many particular elements are lost on us today, further enhancing the book’s allure.
 All of this together makes the Book of Kells a strong candidate for the title of World’s Most Famous Book, which it’s frequently claimed to be.

-As I said before, the text contained in the Book of Kells isn’t what’s most important.
+As I said before, the text contained in the Book of Kells isn’t what’s most important (at least not to today’s audience).
 You don’t view the Book of Kells for its verbal content any more than you visit the Roman Colosseum because of the entertainments once performed inside.
 If your goal is to read the gospels, there are much better books to do it in.
 Even if you can and want to read them in Latin, you would still turn elsewhere, because all the decoration seriously obscures parts of the text.
 For example, the page shown at the top of this article reads “In principio erat verbum” (“In the beginning was the word”), but that’s not too obvious, is it?
 Most pages are more user friendly than this example, but even still, the Book of Kells was probably intended more for presentation than intense reading.

 What is highly important, however, is the Book of Kells’s well-deserved status as a symbol of Irish culture.
 It may have been created in Kells, County Meath, where it was located and named later in the Middle Ages, in a monastery on the Scottish island of Iona, or partially in both places.
 Regardless, it was definitely made by Irishmen, who populated both monasteries.
 And it was created during the so-called “Dark Ages”, when Ireland had the skill, resources, or learning to make something so spectacular and the rest of Western Europe didn’t.
 Therefore, it’s an unparalleled source of pride to the Irish, whose culture (unfairly) isn’t usually given credit for such artistic and intellectual greatness.